cjlaborde/nuxt-cart-client/README.md

 ### Updating the navigation
 1. you can access the store anywhere for auth using $auth
 2. Now if you want to log out you can do so by going to Application and delete Local Storage and Cookies

+### Getting the cart for every request
+1. We create new store to keep all cart related in it.